 As a key part of the low-carbon transition, Vermilion is leveraging the proof-of-concept established in France to develop renewable energy projects in our operations in The Netherlands.
 There, the Dutch Energy Agreement (DEA) is targeting a 400% increase in renewable energy contribution from 4% in 2013 to 16% in 2023.
 We are playing an important role by demonstrating that, beyond using natural gas as a lower carbon transition fuel, synergies exist between natural gas production and green or renewable energy.
 We are also using our core business, based on geoscience expertise and our existing infrastructure to investigate several important avenues for supporting the DEA’s target.

-This work focuses on developing geothermal assessment plans on new gas drilling prospects so that a single drilling operation can address the potential of both natural gas and geothermal energy opportunities.
+This work in Noord Holland focuses on developing geothermal assessment plans on new gas drilling prospects so that a single drilling operation can address the potential of both natural gas and geothermal energy opportunities.
 It makes good economic sense: geothermal projects are currently economically viable only in very good reservoirs and with subsidies.
 Combining gas and geothermal exploration increases the return on investment significantly.

 In Harlingen, we are investigating the production of biogas from low-grade biomass such as verge grass, manure, straw and wood.
 This project involves cleaning and upgrading the biogas to green gas at our Harlingen Treatment Centre, with the potential to process and dry the green gas to produce fertilizer.
-We are aiming at mid-2020 for this project.
+We are aiming at 2021 for this project.